miniBill/witch-awakening/DLCs/Core/Companions.md

 - Has: Nines has Integration 2, Witchery 3, Potions 3, Occultism 4, Psychotics 4, Familiarity 5 & _Gold Card_
 - Quote: _*“I reviewed the Observer case logs of A-98.
 Twelve vampire ninjas.
 Twelve.
 With a hairpin and two missing limbs.” - An Operator.*_

-“Nines” was a common human employee before awakening and finding a niche with potions and ritualcasting for some time before coming into her greater potential; As a corporate hitman with her spider familiar.
-She has a legitimate business front as a dayjob with Alphazon that sees her traveling a lot “for business”, does love to relax though.
+“Nines” was a common human employee before awakening and finding a niche with potions and ritual casting for some time before coming into her greater potential; As a corporate hitman with her spider familiar.
+She has a legitimate business front as a day job with Alphazon that sees her traveling a lot “for business”, does love to relax though.

 ## Companion: Twins Sara & Kara